 - Brabham BT21A (Joe Grimaldi): Fred Opert was the main dealer for Brabham on the east coast of the US and imported around seven Formula B BT21As for 1967.
 Opert himself raced a 'BT21' at War Bonnet in June 1967 but it is not clear whether that was a FB car or a FC.
 For now, it is assumed to be the first appearance of the Opert team's in-house Formula B BT21A.
 Joe Grimaldi (Midland Park, NJ) worked for Opert at this time and raced a Brabham BT21A in Formula B events in 1967, scoring 18 pts in NEDiv.
 In January 1968, Fred Opert advertised the blue-and-yellow "ex-Joe Grimaldi" Brabham BT21A noting that it had only raced eight times and was the car that Peter Gethin drove at the St Jovite Pro FB race where he took pole position.
 Grimaldi also appeared in Pro Formula events in 1967 but in a Formula C Brabham BT21.
 It is assumed that Grimaldi was driving Opert's in-house car.
 Subsequent history unknown.

 - Brabham BT21A (David Webster): New to Dave Webster (Newport Beach, CA) for Formula B in 1967, finishing second in SPDiv division.
 To Joe Alves (Sherman Oaks, CA), who raced it from the start of 1968 to mid-1969, finishing fourth in SoPac FB in 1968 and fifth in 1969.
-Then to John Coolick (Wilmington, CA) who raced it in local Formula B, generally at Riverside, from 1970 to 1974.
+Then to John Coolick (Wilmington, CA) who raced it in local Formula B, generally at Riverside, from 1970 to 1975.
+Advertised by Coolick with a big valve twin cam engine in October 1975.
 Subsequently to Eric Stromwall 1977, then Todd Bishop 1979, and then John Dixon 1989.
 Bought by Tim Kuchel (Adelaide, Australia) in early 2006, then sold to Frank Arronis (Sydney, Australia) in 2020.